biocypher/biochatter-paper/manuscript.md

 LLM confabulation is a major issue for biomedical applications, where the consequences of incorrect information can be severe.
 One popular way of addressing this issue is to apply "in-context learning," which is also more recently referred to as "retrieval-augmented generation" (RAG) [@doi:10.48550/arxiv.2303.17580].
-Briefly, RAG relies on injection of information into the model prompt of a pre-trained model, and as such does not require retraining / fine-tuning; once created, any RAG prompt can be used with any LLM.
+Briefly, RAG relies on injection of information into the model prompt of a pre-trained model and, as such, does not require retraining / fine-tuning; once created, any RAG prompt can be used with any LLM.
-While this can be done by processing structured knowledge, for instance from KGs, it is often more efficient to use a semantic search engine to retrieve relevant information from unstructured data sources such as literature.
+While this can be done by processing structured knowledge, for instance, from KGs, it is often more efficient to use a semantic search engine to retrieve relevant information from unstructured data sources such as literature.
 To this end, we allow the management and integration of vector databases in the BioChatter framework.
 The user is able to connect to a vector database, embed an arbitrary number of documents, and then use semantic search to improve the model prompts by adding text fragments relevant to the given question (see Methods).
 We demonstrate the user experience of RAG in [Supplementary Note 2: Retrieval-Augmented Generation] and on our website ([https://biochatter.org/vignette-rag/](https://biochatter.org/vignette-rag/)).